Privacy Policy

 Account Usage and Log Data

 When you use Inlay or visit our website, we collect information about your use of the Service, such as pages visited, amount of time spent on the Service, actions (e.g., views, edits, classroom access) and similar information about your interactions with Inlay.
 We also collect log data which includes information about your browser or device, such as your IP address, cookie identifiers, browser type, operating system, device information and identifiers, and your mobile carrier.
-We only collect usage data from teachers and school administrators, never from students.

-7. How does Inlay use this information?
+5. How does Inlay use this information?

 We use this information to: